heggy231/movieDB-my-favorite-movie-stars/handynote.md

 - `?` starting point of query string

 - `api_key=6a58b3d8272d36ba7d59905a29e8d6ba` is key/value pair for my own `api key` required in order for me to request data from TMDB (The Movie DB) server.

+## backlog for future releases:

+1. Give user a menu to choose:
+   1-1.
+Display my favorite actor's movie list
+   1-2.
+Movie fight: Who played in most movies

+2. Create unit tests for all functions in `movie.js`:
+   2-1. create unit test for `lookupActorID`
+   2-2. create unit test for `findMovieListByMyFavoriteActor` 2-3. create unit test for `displayMovieListByMyFavoriteActor` 2-4. create unit test for `winnerOfMostCastedActorAmongstTwoActors`

+3.